mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 A thin and flexible metallic sheet whose shiny surface reduces incoming radiation by reflection, decreasing the exposure of anything underneath it by 40 rads.
-The standard version measures 5 x 10 metres.
+The standard version measures 5 x 10 meters.

 Item TL Effect Kg Cost
 Reflectorised